 A wall mural quote is based on a price per square foot that can range from as low as $15 for simple graphics…. and up to $85 for “Mona Lisa’ quality.

 1. Level of detail involved within the square foot area.

-3. Is scaffolding or special equipment needed and condition of wall surface.
+3. Scaffolding or special equipment needed and condition of wall surface.

-4. Does the mural require a lot of research and pre-sketches?
+4. Does the project require a lot of research and pre-sketches?